 Highly Textured or Porous Surfaces

-Textured surfaces like rough wood or fabrics with heavy weaves can lead to uneven transfer results.
+Textured surfaces like rough wood with heavy weaves can lead to uneven transfer results.
 The ink may not settle properly, leading to incomplete or patchy designs.
 Opt for smooth or lightly textured materials for the best results.